 About the Author of How to Teach Your Kid to Swim:

-I’m an Jesus-loving, introverted, somewhat crunchy, and highly practical mom of 2 precious, sleep-hating kiddos and I’ve been married for almost a decade to my wonderful husband.
+I’m an Jesus-loving, introverted, somewhat crunchy, and highly practical mom of 2 precious, sleep-hating kiddos.
+I’ve been married for almost a decade to my wonderful husband.
 Creating order out of chaos is my jam and I am passionate about reducing the mental load of motherhood!
-I am bringing my experience as an entrepreneur/career swim instructor and my passion to make things easier for Mamas together into a practical how-to blog with the goal of reducing the mental load of Mamas and helping them live healthier, happier, and easier lives.
+I am bringing my experience as an entrepreneur/career swim instructor and my passion to make things easier for Mamas together into a practical how-to blog.
+The blog’s goal is reducing the mental load of Mamas and helping them live healthier, happier, and easier lives.

 Pin this post on how to teach your kid to swim, and check out the webstory!